Catfish1210/phewtactoe/README.md

 # phewtactoe
+# Status
+Currently it is in a robust stage, where you can click the cells to change their value to X and randomly generate an O when pressing "restart" nothing more nothing less.

+# Logic
 Browser based TicTacToe game with HTML, CSS, JS

 Here's a more detailed explanation of the logic behind a Tic Tac Toe game: